bioinfo-pf-curie/geniac/docs/faq.rst

-   ├── assets                       # assets needed for runtime ├── bin                          # scripts or binaries for the pipeline ├── conf                         # configuration files for the pipeline │   ├── geniac.config            # contains the geniac scope mandatory for nextflow ├── docs                         # documentation of the pipeline ├── env                          # process specific environment variables ├── geniac                       # geniac utilities
+   ├── assets                       # assets needed for runtime ├── bin                          # scripts or binaries for the pipeline ├── conf                         # configuration files for the pipeline │   ├── geniac.config            # contains the scopes mandatory for geniac ├── docs                         # documentation of the pipeline ├── env                          # process specific environment variables ├── geniac                       # geniac utilities